|

 Pasar Senen to Yogyakarta Lempuyangan (Ekonomi and Eksekutif trains, CHEAPEST OPTION)

-Here are the trains that go from Jakarta’s Pasar Senen station to Yogyakarta Lempuyangan station.
-The cheapest possible train between Jakarta and Yogyakarta does this route, although it’s a little slower at 8 and a half hours.
+The following trains go from Jakarta’s Pasar Senen station to Yogyakarta Lempuyangan station.
+The cheapest possible train between Jakarta and Yogyakarta does this route, although it’s a little slower at 8.5 hours.

 Train name, times, and starting price for Ekonomi Class: